Network model for periodically strained graphene: Network model

 \section{Network model}

-In the previous section, we argued that the single-valley low-energy physics of periodically strained graphene in the limit $L \gg l_0$ can be understood in terms of a network of chiral modes.
-Moreover, at low energies, each link of the network hosts a single chiral mode for a given valley.
-In this section, we develop a phenomenological theory for the network, by assuming that all microscopic details can be absorbed into an $S$ matrix that relates incoming and outgoing amplitudes at each scattering center, as illustrated in Fig.\ \ref{fig:system}(b).
-The $S$ matrix is then only constrained by unitarity and the valley-preserving symmetries: $\mathcal C_{3z}$ and $\mathcal M_x \mathcal T$.
+In the previous section, we argued that the single-valley low-energy physics of periodically strained graphene in the limit $L \gg l_0$ can be understood in terms of a kagome network of chiral modes; see Fig.\ \ref{fig:system}(d).
+Moreover, at low energies, each link of the network hosts a single chiral mode for a given valley and spin.
+In this section, we develop a phenomenological theory for the chiral kagome network.
+To this end, we assume that all microscopic details of the scattering process can be absorbed into an $S$ matrix that relates incoming and outgoing amplitudes at a point-like scattering node.
+Hence, we assume that the extent $l_0$ of the scattering region, which is of the order of the extent of the wavefunction of the chiral modes, is small compared to $L$.
+The $S$ matrix is only constrained by unitarity and the valley-preserving symmetries: $\mathcal C_{3z}$ and $\mathcal M_x \mathcal T$.